tsudalab/MDTS/README.md

 If you use this package, please cite us:

 Thaer M. Dieb, Shenghong Ju, Kazuki Yoshizoe, Zhufeng Hou, Junichiro Shiomi and Koji Tsuda,
-MDTS: Automatic Complex Materials Design using Monte Carlo Tree Search
+MDTS: Automatic Complex Materials Design using Monte Carlo Tree Search, Science and Technology of Advanced Materials, Vol. 18, Iss.
+1, 2017